7 Common Mistakes in Raised Bed Gardening

-Most beginning gardeners I talk with plan to grow their vegetables in raised beds — and for good reason!
+Many beginning gardeners plan to grow their vegetables in raised beds — and for good reason!
 Those of us who have been raised bed gardening for years testify to how much we enjoy it!
-Better harvests, less weeding, sharp aesthetics — what’s not to love?
+What’s so great about gardening in raised beds?

-But as in any venture, there are mistakes to be made.
-The problem with mistakes with raised bed gardening is many times they aren’t easily corrected.
-I know this from experience!
+But as in any venture, mistakes are common.
+The problem with making mistakes in a raised bed garden is they aren’t easily corrected.
+I know this first-hand!

 1. Raised Beds are too wide.